Veterans Affairs Medical Center Substance Abuse Treatment Programs

 Veterans Affairs Medical Center Substance Abuse Treatment Programs - Boise, ID

-Veterans Affairs Medical Center Substance Abuse Treatment Programs is a mental health and addiction treatment facility located at 500 West Fort Street, Building 114 in the 83702 zip code in Boise, ID.
+Veterans Affairs Medical Center Substance Abuse Treatment Programs is a mental health and substance abuse treatment facility located at 500 West Fort Street, Building 114 in the 83702 zip code in Boise, ID.
 It is operated by the U. S. Department of Veterans Affairs.
-Veterans Affairs Medical Center Substance Abuse Treatment Programs provides suboxone prescription, administers naltrexone and buprenorphine for pain management.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Programs include brief intervention services, substance use counseling approach and DBT.
-Veterans Affairs Medical Center Substance Abuse Treatment Programs also specializes in detox services and offers methamphetamines detox, residential benzodiazepines detoxification and inpatient opioid detoxification.
-Veterans Affairs Medical Center Substance Abuse Treatment Programs provides 30 day inpatient rehab, outpatient detoxification and hospital inpatient alcohol/drug treatment.
-It also provides residential substance use treatment, inpatient detoxification and inpatient treatment for co-occurring mental health and substance use disorders.
-Other addiction treatment offered includes general addiction disorder treatment.
+Veterans Affairs Medical Center Substance Abuse Treatment Programs provides administers naltrexone, buprenorphine for pain management and suboxone prescription.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Programs include 12-step rehab, dialectical behavior therapy and relapse prevention treatment.
+Veterans Affairs Medical Center Substance Abuse Treatment Programs also specializes in detox services and offers residential benzodiazepines detoxification, methamphetamines detox and inpatient opioid detoxification.
+Veterans Affairs Medical Center Substance Abuse Treatment Programs provides outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and hospital inpatient rehab.
+It also provides inpatient detox services, inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential substance abuse treatment.
+Other addiction treatment offered includes treatment for non-substance use addiction disorder.

 Address: 500 West Fort Street, Building 114, Boise, ID 83702